SaChiaChe/Paper-Summary/SR/multi-temporal_remote_sensing_image_registration_using_deep_convolutional_features.md

 ## Results

 - Two types of datasets are used
-	1.a multi-temporal satellite image dataset acquired from Google Earth 2.a multi-temporal UAV image dataset captured using a small UAV (DJI Phantom 4 Pro) with a CMOS camera
+	- a multi-temporal satellite image dataset acquired from Google Earth
+	- a multi-temporal UAV image dataset captured using a small UAV (DJI Phantom 4 Pro) with a CMOS camera

 1. **Feature Prematching Precision Test**